Irish Mammies & Daddies, How to Say 'Wake Up' in Irish.

 Pronunciation; Click here to hear this phrase in each dialect.

-If you found this post helpful, definitely take a look at our other posts in this series.
+If you found this post helpful, check out our other resources below.